HeyMehedi/astra-sites/README.md

 8. Free Images by Pixabay right inside the WordPress media popup.

 ## Changelog ##

+v3.0.15 - 15-December-2021
+- Fix: plugin activation errors for starter template using Ultimate Addons for Gutenberg by disabling default redirect from UAG on activation
+- Fix: Rectified typography for template preview.

 v3.0.14 - 15-December-2021
 - Improvement: Show complete error message on screen if plugin installation fails.